| It is easier to ensure tangible products are consistent

 can always have a solution for customer complaints and dissatisfaction,

+you can however be prepared.
 To help illustrate the potency of customer complaints visit the

 following web site, which offers advice on how to complain: www.ifiknew.com/complain.